rjamro/superstar-song-generator/README.md

 https://grpc.io/docs/what-is-grpc/core-concepts/#rpc-life-cycle

 Generally all four strategies are available (unary, response-streaming, request-streaming, bidirectional streaming), **BUT** [Best Practices for Python](https://grpc.io/docs/guides/performance/#python) discourage developers to use streaming, as it creates more threads and makes it much slower than unary RPCs.
 Thank you GIL, once again :D

+# Proto files
+It is recommended to define widely used messages in [separate files](https://protobuf.dev/programming-guides/dos-donts/#do-define-widely-used-message-types-in-separate-files).